jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Learning to program teaches you how to think.
 Computer science is a liberal art._ — Steve Jobs

+_[A] computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter._ — Eric Raymond

 _Just because you've implemented something doesn't mean you understand it._ — Brian Cantwell Smit

 _You see, programmers tend to be arrogant, self-absorbed introverts.
 We didn’t get into this business because we like people._ ― Robert C. Martin